markmark206/journey-rideshare/README.md

 ## Delivery Trip Workflow Demo

-This example models a basic delivery trip workflow -- driving to pickup location, passenger pickup, driving to destination, passenger drop off, payment.
+This example models a basic delivery trip workflow -- driving to pickup location, item pickup, driving to destination, handing off or dropping off the item, payment.

-The definition of the workflow can be found in [lib/rs/trip/graph.ex](./lib/rs/trip/graph.ex), and the example below illustrates running an execution of this workflow, which gets created once the drivver and the passenger get matched.
+The definition of the workflow can be found in [lib/rs/trip/graph.ex](./lib/rs/trip/graph.ex), and the example below illustrates running an execution of this workflow, which gets created once the driver and the order get matched.

 The workflow is built with [Journey](https://hexdocs.pm/journey), an Elixir package for defining and executing Persisted Distributed Reactive Graphs, so I didn't need to write much code for
 * persistence (db schemas),